 - Use the same goodbye ritual when leaving the room each night

 - Practice separation during the day with short periods apart, including time your child spends with another trusted adult

 - Prevent potential sleep disturbances by checking on them from a distance after they fall asleep

 Dealing with separation anxiety can be hard for parents, caregivers, and their child.
 But having a consistent approach to reduce separation anxiety can help your child feel more secure and fall asleep more easily.

 Teething can be an ongoing struggle for parents, especially when it causes fussiness around bedtime.
 Some strategies to give relief to a teething child include:

-Questions or concerns about your child’s sleep can always be brought up at regular check-ins.
-Because most sleep regressions go away quickly, they are rarely a serious issue.
-Talk with the pediatrician if sleeping problems are serious, last for more than a few weeks, or if you notice other changes such as:
+Questions or concerns about your child’s sleep can always be discussed with your pediatrician at regular check-ups.
+Most sleep regressions resolve within a few weeks, and may not be cause for concern.
+Let your child’s pediatrician know if sleeping problems are serious, last for more than a few weeks, or if you notice other changes such as:

-Being a parent is hard, and it’s important to remember that no baby’s sleep is perfect.
-Occasional sleep difficulties are normal and are not a reflection of parents or their children.
-Setting reasonable expectations and not being too hard on yourself are major parts of self-care for parents.
+Being a parent or caregiver can be hard, and it is important to remember that no baby’s sleep is perfect.
+Occasional sleep difficulties are normal and are not a reflection of parents, caregivers, or their children.
+It is important to set reasonable expectations and ask for help when needed.

 Parents and caregivers should also take steps to ensure they are getting enough sleep each night.
 Getting adequate sleep is an important part of overall health and well-being.